The Perfect World Foundation: The Perfect World Foundation Award

+Ellie Goulding with The Conservationist of the Year 2024 Award.

 The Perfect World Foundation annually presents their honorary award ”The Perfect World Foundation Award” to a person who has contributed to significant conservation efforts by increasing global awareness and knowledge about the importance of protecting our planet’s wildlife, environment, and biodiversity.
 Since its inauguration in 2014, it has become one of the most prestigious conservation award in Scandinavia.
 The recipient also receives The Fragile Rhino prize, a rhinoceros sculpted in glass.
 In her role as ambassador for The Perfect World Foundation, Sarah, Duchess of York has presented the award since 2017.

 The recipients to date have been: